takoda1/student-success/README.md

 and for a specified date in the format yyyy-mm-dd

 GET /customTimerByUser/:userid
-Returns all timers for a specified user (userid, references primary key of users table)
+Returns all custom timer names ever used for a specified user (userid, references primary key of users table)

 GET /customTimer/:id
 Returns a single timer referenced by the timer primary key id